lu7did/RDX-rp2040/README.md

 Even if enabled by default being an experimental feature it can be switched off returning to the previous, single core, operationg by commenting out the configuration line **#define MULTICORE 1**.

+## Hardware watchdog

+In order to have an extra protection against glitches a hardware watchdog can be enabled by means of the directive "#define WATCHDOG 1".
+When enabled the rp2040 hardware watchdog is set to fire in the variable WATCHDOG_TIMER which is set initially to 7000 mSecs (7 secs).
+The watchdog is periodically cleared so it shouldn't fire under normal operation, however it the processor for any reason is hung it will clear up that condition by means of rebooting.

 ## Configuration Web server

 Configuration parameters can also be changed using this facility, once activated it can be accessed using **http://rdx.local:8000"** or **"http://{ip_address}:8000.